kbvernon/modtheworld/13-vector_types.md

 As you see, R chooses not to return a value, providing `NA` instead.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">One somewhat bizarre coercion rules involves the translation of numbers into logicals, but the nature of that rule and the explanation for it are deeply esoteric topics involving R's original design.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">One somewhat bizarre coercion rule involves the translation of numbers into logicals, but the nature of that rule and the explanation for it are deeply esoteric topics involving R's original design.
 So, rather than delving into that particular idiosyncrasy, I would just encourage you to try out `as.logical()` on a number (double or integer) and see what happens.
 Hint: try it on zero, too.  </div>\EndKnitrBlock{rmdnote}

 ### Vector type coercion